NorrinRadd/monero/README.md

 ### Building portable statically linked binaries

-By default, in either dynamically or statically linked builds, binaries target the specific host processor on which the build happens and are not portable to other processors.
-Portable binaries can be built using the following targets:

-* ```make release-static-linux-x86_64``` builds binaries on Linux on x86_64 portable across POSIX systems on x86_64 processors
-* ```make release-static-linux-i686``` builds binaries on Linux on x86_64 or i686 portable across POSIX systems on i686 processors
-* ```make release-static-linux-armv8``` builds binaries on Linux portable across POSIX systems on armv8 processors
-* ```make release-static-linux-armv7``` builds binaries on Linux portable across POSIX systems on armv7 processors
-* ```make release-static-linux-armv6``` builds binaries on Linux portable across POSIX systems on armv6 processors
-* ```make release-static-win64``` builds binaries on 64-bit Windows portable across 64-bit Windows systems
-* ```make release-static-win32``` builds binaries on 64-bit or 32-bit Windows portable across 32-bit Windows systems
+This is documented in [contrib/depends/README.md](contrib/depends/README.md).

 ### Cross Compiling

 You can also cross-compile static binaries on Linux for Windows and macOS with the `depends` system.
+More details can be found at [contrib/depends/README.md](contrib/depends/README.md).

 * ```make depends target=x86_64-linux-gnu``` for 64-bit linux binaries.
 * ```make depends target=x86_64-w64-mingw32``` for 64-bit windows binaries.